Meowomen/NEARYou/README.md

 - Update [``createNewAccount``](https://github.com/near/near-wallet/blob/b98294ed8125ca63b6123f56195cc6d35995df37/packages/frontend/src/utils/wallet.js#L409) function in NEAR wallet

-``fundingContract`` and ``fundingAccount`` must be included in the drop-link to receive a linkdrop at the same time as account creation through the official wallet.
+``fundingContract`` and ``fundingAccount`` must be included in the drop-link to receive NFT at the same time as account creation through the official wallet.
 However, if both exist, wallet call the function ``createNewAccountLinkdrop``, which [calls the ``create_account_and_claim``](https://github.com/near/near-wallet/blob/b98294ed8125ca63b6123f56195cc6d35995df37/packages/frontend/src/utils/wallet.js#L489) in the ``fundingContract``.
-For ``NEARYou`` to work in the official wallet, both the function name and the number of factors had to be the same.
+For NEARYou contract to work in the official wallet, both the function name and the number of factors had to be the same.
 However, we needed the id of the ``NFT_MINTED_CONTRACT`` in ``create_account_and_claim`` [to transfer nft](https://github.com/Meowomen/NEARYou_contract/blob/master/src/lib.rs#L149), so we declared it a global variable through the init function because it shouldn't be hard-coded for scalability.
 If NEAR wallet flexibly handles account creation with ``fundingAccounts`` and ``fundingContracts``, init function will not be necessary.

 - Support `subaccount creation` in NEAR wallet